Manit1700/Python-Music-Player/README.md

 ## Delete and Unsave song
 ![Pressing Shift+Esc](https://github.com/Manit1700/Python-Music-Player/assets/133211146/99a50569-b47e-489c-a801-637dff91f8c5)
 The song can be deleted and unsaved at same time using the Shift+ESC shortcut.
 It is only possible if the save switch is ON.

+## Contact

+If you have any questions or suggestions about this project, please feel free to contact us at [manitrachh1700@gmail.com].